How to Cook Greens Deliciously

 Sturdy leafy greens, such as chard, kale, mustard, beet, collard, and turnip greens, are known as cooking greens.
-They bring valuable nutrients to your diet, along with some sparkle, flavor, and color to your table.
-With the exception of collard greens, most cooking greens can be shredded and used raw in small amounts with other, more tender lettuces in a salad mix.
-However, these sturdy greens are most commonly served cooked.
-We'll show you the basic how-tos for cooking greens, then point the way to recipes that call on a variety of these healthful veggies.
+They bring valuable nutrients to your diet, along with some flavor and color to your table.
+With the exception of collard greens, most cooking greens can be shredded and used raw in small amounts with other, more tender greens in a salad mix.
+However, these hearty greens are most commonly served cooked.
+Whether you're interested in how to cook mustard greens, how to cook kale greens, or other leafy veggies, we've got the basics on cooking greens covered.

 - Beet Greens: Often red-veined, the leaves have a mild beetlike flavor, though larger leaves can be more pungent.

 - Chard: Tasting a little like a cross between beets and spinach, chard can be light to dark green, with stems in colors from white to pink to orange to red.
 Chard is often referred to as Swiss chard.

 - Collard Greens: These thick, coarse, paddlelike leaves bring cabbage- and broccoli-like flavors.

 - Dandelion Greens: These greens are tender but have a subtly bitter flavor to their slender, sawtooth-edge leaves.

 - Kale: This crinkly-leaf green has an assertive peppery bite.
 You can find it in flowering, purple, common green, and white varieties.

 - Mustard Greens: Expect a hot mustardy flavor in these light green leaves, though cooking can mellow the heat.